GA-repos/HTML-and-CSS/readme.md

 <p>The easiest way to learn HTML <em>is to use it!</em>
 ```

-Browsers are extremely accommodating and so will likely display something but
+Browsers are fairly smart and will guess what you meant - but don't rely on that or you'll have a bad time.

-this behavior can't and shouldn't be depended upon.
+Also, if it guesses wrong it won't tell you!
+And you'll get really mad at your computer.
+Bad times.

 Because the browser can be uninformatively accommodating, we want to double
-check our work with an [HTML validator](https://validator.w3.org/).
+check our work with an [HTML validator](https://validator.w3.org/nu/#textarea).
 Even our
 valid example above (with the anchor tag) won't validate just yet as we are
 missing some required boiler plate.